lokeshwaran233-commits/healthcare-heart-disease-analysis/README.md

 Matplotlib / Seaborn
 Jupyter Notebook

-📌 Future Improvements
+📌 Future Improvements:
-Deploy using Streamlit for real-time predictions Integrate SHAP for model explainability
+Streamlit can be deployed for real-time predictions Integrate SHAP for model explainability
-Expand dataset for better generalization
+Dataset Expansion for better generalization
-Try deep learning models for comparison
+Deep learning models for comparison

 Author
 Lokesh Waran
 MSc Biochemistry | Aspiring AI/ML Practitioner
-Focused on Healthcare Data Science & AI Applications If you like this project
+Focused on Healthcare Data Science & AI Applications

+If you like this project
 Feel free to star ⭐ the repository and connect for collaboration opportunities.